Make the most of your Curry Pack

-Our packs make about 4 - 6 plate-fulls, which is a lot when cooking for one or two.
-We suggest cooking and freezing portions of the sauce without any of the other ingredients.
+Although we offer a smaller size in our Curry Packs, we know that some people still prefer our Standard Packs which make about 4 - 6 plate fulls.
+If you prefer to buy a larger pack, so you can save some for later, then we suggest cooking and freezing portions of the sauce without any of the other ingredients.
 These portions can then be taken out of the freezer and finished off with whatever meat or veg you fancy on the day - you can have lamb one night, prawn the next and so on.
 This is especially relevant for our Dhansak pack, which makes nearly twice as much food as our other mixes!
 If you are just cooking for two, that is a lot of leftovers!
 Using this method, you can get a lot more variety from one pack.

 Use cheaper meats

 Using the cheaper cuts of meat, such as beef skirt or chicken thighs, and cooking them slowly adds a great deal more flavour to your curry than when using leaner cuts.
 Add the bones to the sauce as well for extra meaty flavour!